towolf/towolf.github.com/docs/PsychBasic/GetBusTicksTick.markdown

 Return the period of the GetBusTicks clock.
 The period of the GetBusTicks clock depends on your model of CPU and its clock speed.
-For reliable high\-precision timing in standard units of seconds use GetSecs instead of GetBusTicks.
+For reliable high-precision timing in standard units of seconds use GetSecs instead of GetBusTicks.

 GetBusTicksTick returns the period of the GetBusTicks clock.
 The